yongjun21/sg-heatmap/README.md

 ## Binning by key / Working with pre-aggregated data
 Sometimes we might be working with pre-aggregated data.
-Instead of binning and updating with the location (latlng), you want to bin directly to each polygon using keys.
+Instead of binning and updating with the location (lnglat), you want to bin directly to each polygon using keys.
 In this case we provides a helper function to modify your *SgHeatmap* object